Skammas91/TemTemHelper/README.md

 -Paste them on your TemTem Settings folder (C:\Users\YouHere\AppData\LocalLow\Crema\Temtem) Replace if needed.

+Even tho is a possible fix for a specific problem, maybe it could fix another crashes.
+I saw a lot of people with similar problems, black screens, crash after character creation, chash on second logging, crash after playing for some hours etc. So try it out and share results.

 My game is on Steam.
 My screen is 1920x1080
 PC with 4 gb RAM.